liuzhengzheng12/FlexDP/README.md

 ## Framework

-The framework of FlexDP is decomposed into four aspects: The core of FlexDP, the runtime context for modules, the modules that implement various device features And the protocol aspect defining the supported protocol format and header parser.
+The framework of FlexDP is decomposed into four components: The core of FlexDP, the runtime context for modules, the module component that implements various device features and the protocol component defining the supported protocol format and header parser.

 #### Core
 The [core](src/core) defines the overall architecture of FlexDP, including the control nodes, the module inspector and the FlexDP pipeline.
 Notice that the core doesn't provide any data plane functions.